Shop Mead Wine Online.

 Does Mead Contain Gluten?

-In general, mead is classified as a gluten-free beverage.
+In general, mead is classified as a naturally gluten free beverage.
 Honey is the primary ingredient in mead.
 Bees make honey from pollen derived from flowering plants.
 Grains link to the family of grass which are typically wind-pollinated, so they typically won’t attract bees.
 Honey is known as one of the gluten-free foods.

 Just about all mead, by design, does not contain gluten, since the ingredients used to make this product do not contain wheat.
 However, Mead that is aged in a barrel or a cask that once held a product containing gluten such as braggots or beer barrels are exceptions.
 Braggots are only produced in the U.S. by the licensed breweries.